orphic-inc/ruby-orphic-cli/README.md

 ## Installation

 You'll need [Ruby](https://www.ruby-lang.org/en/documentation/installation/) and Rubygems installed for the Ruby Orphic CLI to function and develop your own commands or plugins.
 This is built using the [Thor toolkit (Insecure Link!)](http://whatisthor.com/) and [Ruby on Rails](https://rubyonrails.org/).
+If `npm --version` runs in your console, you can also connect the Ruby CLI with our [Node.JS CLI](https://github.com/orphic-inc/node-orphic-cli).

 ### Getting Started